StackExchange/blackbox/README.md

 and decrypt them for for use in production.
 Originally written for Puppet, now works with any Git or Mercurial repository.

+A slide presentation about an older release [is on SlideShare](http://www.slideshare.net/TomLimoncelli/the-blackbox-project-sfae).

 Overview
 ========